 - There’s a theoretical concern about the use of SAMe by people who are immunocompromised (such as those who are HIV-positive).
 Immunocompromised people are at risk for Pneumocystis carinii infection, and SAMe enhances the growth of this microorganism.

 - Side effects of SAMe are uncommon, and when they do occur they are usually minor problems such as nausea or digestive upsets.

-Current studies supported by the National Institute for Complementary and Integrative Health (NCCIH) are investigating:
+Current studies supported by the National Center for Complementary and Integrative Health (NCCIH) are investigating: